enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

 # Kaushaly Home Learning — API Documentation (new)

+# Kaushaly Home Learning — API Documentation (new)

-This documentiation defines complete API for Kaushaly Home Learning platform.
+This documentation defines the complete API for the Kaushaly Home Learning platform.

-the platform supports following user roles:
+The platform supports the following user roles:

 - Admin
 - Teacher
 - Student

-# naming convention
+## Naming convention

-- all endpoints are in plural form till the resource is singular in nature.
+- All endpoints use plural form unless the resource is naturally singular.
-- all endpoints are in lowercase
+- All endpoints are lowercase.
-- json variables are in camelCase
+- JSON variable names use camelCase.
-- all date time values are in ISO 8601 format
+- All date/time values use ISO 8601 format.

 ## Base URL